 ...and many more!

-Where: We meet at the Transamerica Pyramid, at the corner of Montgomery & Clay Streets.
+Where: We meet at the Transamerica Pyramid, at the corner of Montgomery & Washington Streets.
 Use our Google map for directions to the tour starting point.
-Look for your guide with the orange shirt.
+Look for your guide in the orange shirt.

 Duration: The tour lasts about 5 hours, which includes a lunch break during the tour.
 The total walking distance is about three miles (5 km).